zezayne/Sneaker_Store/README.md

 4. Go to http://localhost/sneaker_store/ to access the webpage locally

 Notes:
-The SQL Database can be accessed using http://localhost/phpmyadmin/ The Admin Webpage can be accessed using http://localhost/sneaker_store/admin.php
+i.
+The SQL Database can be accessed using http://localhost/phpmyadmin/ ii.
+The Admin Webpage can be accessed using http://localhost/sneaker_store/admin.php